-Here is a list of economic fundamentals and how they are perceived by Americans today:
+Here is a breakdown of who ran ads and how much they spent:

 You'll note that on the Republican side of the ledger, one group, the innocuous-sounding Kentucky Opportunity Coalition or KOC has spent more than 30 percent of the $15.3 million spent to attack Democratic candidate Allison Grimes.